Anivice/Sysdarft/doc/Sysdarft.md

 An interrupt is simply a signal that the hardware or software can send when it wants the processor's attention [@LinuxDeviceDriversThirdEdition].
 Interruption is a way to inform CPU that a specific request is sent and needs to be processed.
+Should the CPU consent to processing the request, the currently executing task will be temporarily suspended and subsequently resumed upon the completion of the request handler.

 #### Interruption Routine

+Interruption routine is a code subroutine (function) for a specific interruption type.

 Before the CPU enters an interruption routine, CPU preserves all registers, including `%CB` (Code Base) and `%IP` (Instruction Pointer), by pushing them onto the stack.